Emmet County, Michigan: Native Americans and New France

 Odawa history records that Emmet County was thickly populated by indigenous peoples called the Mush-co-desh, which means "the prairie tribe".
 They had an agrarian society and were said to have "shaped the land by making the woodland into prairie as they abandoned their old worn out gardens which formed grassy plains".
 Ottawa tradition claims that they slaughtered from forty to fifty thousand Mush-co-desh and drove the rest from the land after the Mush-co-desh insulted an Ottawa war party.

 The Odawa were important prior to European colonization for their trading network throughout the Great Lakes area.
-The Odawa of on nearby L'Arbre Croche fished, hunted, and grew and gathered produce, including corn, squash, onions, cucumbers, turnips, cabbages, melon, and wild strawberries.
+The Odawa of nearby L'Arbre Croche fished, hunted, and grew and gathered produce, including corn, squash, onions, cucumbers, turnips, cabbages, melon, and wild strawberries.
 The Odawa bartered with the French at Mackinac Island, a major fur-trading center where Lake Huron meets Lake Michigan.
-They traded food, bark, and canoes for good, like clothing and glass and porcelain beads.
-The canoes and food–including dried fish and meat and produce–supplied the fur traders who worked in the wilderness of the Great Lakes and the Upper Mississippi regions.
+They traded food, bark, and canoes for goods – like clothing and glass and porcelain beads.
+The canoes and food, including dried fish and meat and produce, supplied the fur traders who worked in the wilderness of the Great Lakes and the Upper Mississippi regions.
 They retained this influence into the 18th century, as French traders relied on them to take furs east from tribes they traded with to the north and west.
 When French explorers first came to this area, they claimed it as part of New France, based in today's Quebec province.

 The Ottawa and Ojibwe tribes were the principal inhabitants of this area, extending across to Manitoulin Island and the Bruce Peninsula of Ontario, Canada.
 The French established Fort Michilimackinac in about 1715.
 It was a trading post and the basis of a multicultural settlement that developed around it.
 Seasonally numerous Native Americans of various tribes would come to trade there.

 Pierre du Jaunay, a Jesuit priest from France, served as a missionary at Michilimackinac beginning in 1735.
 From the Sainte-Anne log church, he served the French and later British residents, neighboring Native Americans, and visiting traders and explorers for almost 30 years.
 Du Jaunay split his time between the Sainte-Anne church and the Saint-Ignace at L’Arbre Croche mission in Cross Village, where he had a farm.
 He was assisted by several French priests and some Native American slaves.

-British Control
+British control

 During the Seven Years' War (1754–63), British and French forces, together with Indian allies on each side, fought on the North American front in what became known in the British colonies as the French and Indian War.
 The British took control of Fort Michilimackinac in 1761 and continued to use it as a trading post.
 In 1763, Ojibwe warriors took the fort as a part of Pontiac's Rebellion and held it for a year before the British retook it.
 The British abandoned the wooden fort in 1781 after building the limestone Fort Mackinac on nearby Mackinac Island.